benbos67/benbos67.github.io/README.md

 ## Before You Start

 Run the backend application.
 In the `java_backend` directory, you'll find a .jar file. run it with `java -jar number_converter-0.0.1-SNAPSHOT.jar`.
-You'll need Java versioon 21; the server runs on port 8081.
+You'll need Java version 21; the server runs on port 8081.
 The java_backend folder also contains the source code for the Java/Spring back end.

 ## Available Scripts